ipa320/RosTooling.github.io/docu/LearnRosModels.md

      node: Test
 ```

 This model will report an error and two issues.
-By moving the mouse to the error icon, the ROS model editor will point out the issue, in this case "The name of a package has to follow the ROS naming conventions: Capital letters are not allowed".
+By moving the mouse to the error icon, the ROS model editor will point out the issue, in this case, "The name of a package has to follow the ROS naming conventions: Capital letters are not allowed".
 The ROS models compiler includes the ROS naming conventions based on the [REP 144](https://ros.org/reps/rep-0144.html), where it is established that a name must "only consist of lowercase alphanumerics and _ separators and start with an alphabetic character."

 ![alt text](images/01_learn_rosmodels.gif )